Static IP Configuration with Netplan on Ubuntu

 EOF

-Edit the file /etc/netplan/50-cloud-init.yaml.
-Adjust the interface name (enp0s3), IP address, prefix, gateway and DNS as needed:
+Instead of creating a new file, edit the existing one /etc/netplan/01-netcfg.yaml.
+Adjust the interface name (enp0s8 in most VirtualBox setups), IP address, prefix, gateway and DNS as needed:

 network: